fachat/MicroPET/CPLD/README.md

 Register 12 is used as follows:

-- Bit 0: - unused -
+- Bit 0: A8 of start of character memory
-- Bit 1: - unused -
+- Bit 1: A9 of start of character memory
-- Bit 2: A10 of character memory in 40 column mode
+- Bit 2: A10 of start of character memory
-- Bit 3: A11 of character memory
+- Bit 3: A11 of start of character memory
-- Bit 4: A12 of character memory (inverted)
+- Bit 4: A12 of start of character memory (inverted)
-- Bit 5: A13 of character pixel data
+- Bit 5: A13 of character pixel data (charrom)
-- Bit 6: A14 of character pixel data
+- Bit 6: A14 of character pixel data (charrom)
-- Bit 7: A15 of character pixel data
+- Bit 7: A15 of character pixel data (charrom)

-As you can see, the character memory can be mapped in pages of screen size, and using as many pages to fill up 8k of RAM.
+As you can see, the character memory can be mapped in 256 byte pages.
+A13/14/15 of character memory address are set to %100, so character memory starts at $8000 in the video bank, and reaches up to $1fff

 For 40 column mode this means 8 screen pages, or 4 screen pages in 80 column mode.
 Character memory is mapped to bank 0 at boot, but can be mapped to bank 7 using the control port below.
 Note that Bit 4 is inverted, as the Commodore PET ROM sets address bit 12 to 1 on boot.